Bridge2Hyku/Bridge2Hyku.github.io/pages/why-hyku.md

 Hyku, AKA Hydra-In-a-Box, was built as a part of the Institute for Museum and Library Services' <a href="https://www.imls.gov/issues/national-issues/national-digital-platform">National Digital Platform</a> initiatve.
 It strives to be <a href="http://hydrainabox.samvera.org/">a feature-rich, robust, flexible digital repository that is easy to install, configure, and maintain."</a>

+## Institutional Repository vs Cultural Heritage Site

+Hyku currently works for both scenarios, but is still working on becoming a more fleshed-out cultural heritage site.
+The Hyku Pilot that occured in 2017 included a <a href="https://docs.google.com/document/d/1mpYLs2pqwKDCCxF0Kb-JTC4OjPLgmbJ6d1IBunxHqAw/edit?usp=sharing">gap assessment document</a> that should help you when considering Hyku.

 ## Omeka vs Hyku {#omeka-hyku}